 Dr. Boyle was a founder of Elixis, a healthcare information technology company which was acquired by Data Critical Corporation (NASDAQ: DCCA), now a division of General Electric (NYSE: GE).
 Dr. Boyle is the founder of MDI, VenX, and Precision Thoracic Corporation, all early stage medical device companies where he is an inventor on a number of medical devices patent applications.

 Paul is a serial entrepreneur and medical device industry veteran with twenty-five years experience of leading public, private and VC-funded healthcare companies.
-Currently he serves on the Board and Audit Committee at CAS Medical (NASDAQ, CASM) and Velano Vascular.
+He has served on the Board and Audit Committee at CAS Medical (NASDAQ, CASM) prior to its acquisition by Edwards and on the Board at Revolutionary Medical Devices prior to its acquisition by Vyair.
+He currently serves on the Board at Inscope Inc. and is an advisor to several Silicon Valley technology firms.
 Previously, he was a Board member at MiCardia, LMA and VasoNova.

 Alex Suh is a founding Managing Director with California Technology Ventures, LLC, a Southern California venture capital firm that focuses its investments in the fields of Life Sciences and Information Technology.